Kévin Aymoz: 2019–2020 season: Grand Prix Final bronze

-Aymoz again began his season on the Challenger series at the 2019 CS Autumn Classic International, where he won the silver medal with second-place finishes in both segments.
+Aymoz again began his season on the Challenger series at the 2019 Autumn Classic International, where he won the silver medal with second-place finishes in both segments.
 Aymoz landed two quads in a free skate for the first time.

 On the Grand Prix, Aymoz competed first at the 2019 Internationaux de France, where a fall on his combination attempt in the short program left him in third place, distantly behind Nathan Chen and Alexander Samarin but only a few points ahead of Shoma Uno.
 He placed second in the free skate, behind Chen, winning the bronze medal overall.
 Aymoz then continued this successful streak by winning silver at the following NHK Trophy and thereby qualifying for the Grand Prix Final.
 He was second in the short program behind Yuzuru Hanyu, making only a small error on his quad toe loop, and third in the free skate behind Hanyu and Roman Sadovsky.
 Competing at the Final, Aymoz placed third in the short program, skating cleanly despite a musical mishap that initially played the music of competitor Dmitri Aliev.
 Third in the free skate as well with only one error with a fall on an underrotated quad toe, he won the bronze medal, the first Frenchman to medal at the Final since Brian Joubert in 2006.

 After winning the French national title again, Aymoz headed into the 2020 European Championships as one of the favourites to take the title.
 However, in what commentators dubbed "a day to forget" for the skater, all three of his jumping passes failed in the short program.
 He placed twenty-sixth in that segment, failing to qualify for the free skate, to the "shock" of much of the audience.
 This proved to be Aymoz's final competition for the season, as the World Championships in Montreal were cancelled as a result of the coronavirus pandemic.